avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 - Add new models or languages through extensions
 - WordNet integration

-From TextBlob, the sentiment returns a polarity and subjectivity score.
+From TextBlob Sentiment Analysis, the sentiment returns a polarity and subjectivity score.

 **Polarity** score output is a float between the range [-1.0, 1.0], where -1.0 is 100% negative and 1.0 is 100% positive.